Jules Favre: Franco-Prussian War and Third Republic

 With Adolphe Thiers he opposed the war against Prussia in 1870, and at the news of the defeat of Napoleon III at Sedan he demanded the deposition of the emperor.
 Favre opposed the removal of the government from Paris during the siege.

 In the government of National Defence he became vice-president under General Trochu, and minister of foreign affairs, with the onerous task of negotiating peace with victorious Germany.
 He proved to be less adroit as a diplomat than he had been as an orator, and committed several irreparable blunders.
 His famous statement on 6 September 1870, that he "would not yield to Germany an inch of territory nor a single stone of the fortresses" was a piece of oratory which Bismarck met on the 19th by his declaration to Favre that Alsace and Lorraine had to be ceded as a condition of peace.

 He arranged for the armistice of 28 January 1871 without knowing the situation of the armies, and without consulting the government at Bordeaux.
 By a grave oversight, he neglected to inform Léon Gambetta that the Army of the East (80,000 men) was not included in the armistice, and it was thus obliged to retreat to neutral territory.
 He showed no diplomatic skill in the negotiations for the Treaty of Frankfurt, and it was Bismarck who imposed all the conditions.
 He withdrew from the ministry, discredited, on 2 August 1871, but remained in the Chamber of Deputies as a member of the Opportunist parliamentary group, Gauche républicaine.
 Elected Senator on 30 January 1876, he continued to support the government of the republic against the reactionary opposition until his death on 20 January 1880.

 Post-war scandal

 Favre turned out to have a skeleton in his closet, although he probably never saw it as such.
 He had a series of children with a married woman who never got a divorce.
 Although Favre recognized these children as his own legally, the story did not become known generally until after 1871, when his bungling of the diplomacy with Bismarck left him a good target for political enemies.
 The story was released, and Favre did win damages against one of the men who released it, but whatever influence he might still have had was smashed.
 Ironically, it is apparent that his old opponent, Napoleon III knew of the situation, but as Favre never attacked the Emperor about his sexual affairs, the Emperor respected Favre on the same issue.

+Descendants

+Favre was the grandfather of the Existential Thomist philosopher and theologian Jacques Maritain, through Favre's daughter Geneviève.